Hi there. I’m Shauna James Ahern. I’m the writer, photographer, and baker for this site.

 Anyone who thinks that living gluten-free is deprivation?
 Come on over here for dinner.

 We live in food.
 Food, to us, is sensuality and texture, kindness and laughter, being alive and in love.
 Roasted potatoes with sea salt.
 Cinnamon-walnut scones.
 Crispy pork belly.
 Mixed green salads with champagne vinaigrette.
 Pizza with prosciutto, chanterelle mushrooms, and goat cheese.
 Fig cookies.
-Scrambled eggs with truffle salt.
+Scrambled eggs.
 Sauted black kale.
 Shaved fennel with lemon.
 One crisp apple.

 We shop at farmers markets as much as we can.
 We know the men who sell us fish by first name.
 We look for truly great olive oil.
 We allow ourselves to be surprised by good food.
 We feel fresh to it, every day.
 We like great spices and creamy butter and gelato in Italy (but not anywhere else).
 We eat the best food we can find in the places we find ourselves.
 We love to share.

 There is so much to learn.
 When do I salt the food?
 How much vinegar should I use?
 What does a cross between a peach and an apricot taste like?
 Where do I find the best locally raised, grass-fed lamb?
 How would those brownies taste with sorghum flour instead?
 I love this.

 We love the people who grow our food.

 One of our purest pleasures is sitting at the table with our kids, enjoying a meal we made together.
 Desmond says “Yumma yumma!” and digs in for more.
 Lucy is proud of the part she played in making the meal.
 Danny and I grin at each other over the table and eat more, laughing.